 The meeting is the result of an open letter 138 Islamic leaders sent last October to Pope Benedict XVI and 26 other Christian leaders.
 The letter, “A Common Word Between Us and You,” was the first time so many high-profile Muslim leaders together had called for peace.

-The letter noted similarities between Christianity and Islam, noting both believed in only one God.
-It said both religions are founded on “goodwill, not violence.”
+The letter noted similarities between Christianity and Islam, noting both believed in only one God. nbsp; It said both religions are founded on “goodwill, not violence.”
 The number of high-profile Muslim leaders adhering to the principles of the letter has increased to 216 and includes the religious heads of 43 countries including Saudi Arabia and Iran.

 Sergio Yahya Pallavicini, a delegation member and President of the Italian Islamic Religious Community, said the planned conference aimed to discuss “a series of common initiatives between the two religions in defense of life, against the processes of secularization, and for the education of new generations.”